Black and White Cheesecake Brownies

 - 1 teaspoon baking soda

-- Sift flour, cocoa powder, baking soda, and salt into a large bowl.
-In another bowl, cream butter and granulated sugar with a mixer until smooth.
-Add 2 eggs and 2 teaspoons vanilla, and beat until smooth, scraping down sides of bowl.
-Reduce speed to low; add flour mixture.
-Increase speed to medium; beat until incorporated.
+- For the brownie batter: in a large bowl, cream butter and granulated sugar with an electric mixer until smooth.
+Add the eggs, vanilla, baking soda and salt, and beat until smooth, scraping down sides of bowl.
+Add the flour and cocoa powder and mix until evenly combined.